caf-expert/CAF-Hackathon-Migration/challenges/challenge3.md

 ## Success Criteria

 - The target environment is deployed in a different resource group
 - Network segmentation is in place and limits lateral movement between application layers, including non-application communication such as RDP access.
 - Server administrators in the CIT Server Admins security group can access all of the migrated servers in a secure manner which does not require opening RDP access to the public internet for any migrated servers.
 - For any migrated servers, native Azure functionality such as the Run Command should be available as if the server was provisioned from the Azure Marketplace.

-Let's build up everything in Azure so that the VMs could be migrated to your LandingZone (Use Resource Group LandingZone for this).
+Let's build up everything in Azure so that the VMs could be migrated to your LandingZone (use a resource group rg-landingzone for this).
 And describe how you will address the success criteria.